Iftekhar Ahmed Chowdhury: Career

+Career after government

 Following the change of government in 2009, Chowdhury took to a career in the academia.
-He joined the Institute of South Asian Studies (ISAS) at the National University of Singapore (NUS) as the Principal Research Fellow, where he remained till 2020, then becoming an Honorary Fellow.
+He joined the Institute of South Asian Studies (ISAS) at the National University of Singapore (NUS) as the principal research fellow, where he remained till 2020, then becoming an Honorary Fellow.
 He also taught at the Rajaratnam School of International Studies (RSIS) at the Nanyang Technological University (NTU), and at the Lee Kuan Yew School of Public Policy in Singapore.

-Chowdhury is on the Advisory Board of the New York-based Global Center on Cooperative Security.
-He has been attending the sessions of the Astana Club, a group of eminent global leaders annually hosted by the First President Nursultan Nazarbayev of Kazakhstan, and of the Beijing-based World Peace Forum.
+Chowdhury is on the advisory board of the New York-based Global Center on Cooperative Security.
+He has been attending the sessions of the Astana Club, a group of eminent global leaders annually hosted by President Nursultan Nazarbayev of Kazakhstan, and of the Beijing-based World Peace Forum.

-In October 2020, he joined the private sector, when he assumed the post of Senior Group Advisor of Meinhardt International, a multidisciplinary engineering and designing multinational firm headquartered in Singapore.
+In October 2020, he joined the private sector, when he assumed the post of senior group advisor of Meinhardt International, a multidisciplinary engineering and designing multinational firm headquartered in Singapore.
+He remained in that position for two years.
 He is a member of the Association of Former BCS (FA) Ambassadors.